Canoeing in Chitwan National Park

 Wildlife Etiquette

-During the Chitwan Jungle Safari, make sure to follow all the safety precautions for a better experience of tour in the Terai region of Nepal.
-As you proceed for the Jeep Safari, always try to maintain a safe distance from the animals.
+During the Chitwan Jungle Safari, make sure to follow all the safety precautions for a better experience of the tour in the Terai region of Nepal.
+As you proceed on the Jeep Safari, always try to maintain a safe distance from the animals.
 Don’t make loud noises, and avoid using flash photography as it can disturb the animals.
-Unless you are instructed by your Guide, don’t get out of the vehicle for some safety reasons.
+Unless you are instructed by your Guide, don’t get out of the vehicle for safety reasons.
 Same way, if you are taking a walk in the National Park, make sure to be under the surveillance of your guide and follow the necessary instructions carefully.

 Weather and Climate